 It's also not necessarily an either/or choice between merchant-presented and customer-presented methods.
 Many of the latest QR-enabled POS terminals offer the ability to both generate and scan QR codes.
 Different markets and different types of transactions may favor one method over the other, and EMVCo, the organization that standardizes payment protocols for the major chip card companies, has issued guidelines for both methods.

 However, the choices made by the heavyweight retailers and e-commerce companies are likely to influence consumer expectations in terms of which side of the transaction presents the code and which side scans it.

 The advantages of using QR codes for e-commerce may seem less obvious than the ways in which they can streamline and speed up brick-and-mortar store transactions, but the security and cost benefits of scanning QR codes for payment could mean that the days of e-commerce companies saving credit card data for future purchases are numbered.

 Stored card data is the big prize for most of the digital thieves who attempt to hack into eCommerce companies' servers.
 When a customer's card information never leaves their own device, there's nothing for the hackers to steal.

 With QR code payments, the web is no longer the platform on which the transaction takes place—everything happens on the customer's device.

-QR code payments could be the payment method of the future, or at least part of it.
-Many other countries around the world are already using and standardizing it.
+QR codes could be the payment method of the future—or at least part of it.
+Many other countries around the world are already using and standardizing these systems.
 It remains to be seen what kind of support QR code payments will have in the U.S. Implementation among merchants has been slow, and there's little customer demand for this payment method so far, but that could change if the benefits become more well-known.